Lurid Italian Lobbycards For ‘What Ever Happened to Baby Jane?’

 whateverhappenedtobabyjanelobbycarditalysbettedavisjoancrawfordcolor1963robertaldrich

-Both Crawford and Davis’ careers had been in the doldrums before they agreed to appear in What Ever Happened to Baby Jane, but Robert Aldrich’s hunch that the friction between the two actresses would transfer well onto the screen was correct and the movie was a big hit.
 During the shoot Davis had a Coca-Cola machine installed in her dressing room — only because Crawford had been married to Pepsi CEO Alfred Steele.
 While filming, and out of the blue, Davis ‘accidentally’ kicked her co-star in the head during a fight scene.
 Crawford soon retaliated however, and knowing Davis had a bad back, she wore a lead-lined weightlifter’s belt under her costume for a scene in which Davis had to drag her across the floor.

-Later in the year Davis — much to Crawford’s wrath — was nominated for yet another Best Actress Oscar (it would have been her third – the record at the time for an actress).
+Later in the year, Davis — much to Crawford’s wrath — was nominated for yet another Best Actress Oscar (it would have been her third – the record at the time for an actress).
 To the public Crawford made sure she appeared supportive of her co-star and told Hollywood reporters with her fingers crossed behind her back: “I always knew Bette would be chosen, and I hope and pray that she wins.”
-Davis knew otherwise and according to the book Bette and Joan: The Divine Feud by Shaun Considine she was purported to have said, “That’s so much bull,” continuing, “When Miss Crawford wasn’t nominated, she immediately got herself booked on the Oscar show to present the best director award.
+Davis knew otherwise and, according to the book Bette and Joan: The Divine Feud by Shaun Considine, she was purported to have said, “That’s so much bull,” continuing, “When Miss Crawford wasn’t nominated, she immediately got herself booked on the Oscar show to present the best director award.
 Then she flew to New York and deliberately campaigned against me.
 She told people not to vote for me.
 She also called up the other nominees and told them she would accept their statue if they couldn’t show up at the ceremonies.”
 Crawford had called Davis’ fellow nominees Anne Bancroft and Geraldine Page, both in New York, and offered to accept the Oscar for them if they couldn’t attend the ceremony.
-Most expected Davis to win including Davis herself — but Bancroft’s name was announced and Crawford grandly accepted.
+Most expected Davis to win, including Davis herself — but Bancroft’s name was announced and Crawford grandly accepted.
 Davis told the LA Times, “I almost dropped dead when I didn’t win.”

 Joan Crawford died in 1977, aged just seventy-two but the feud continued at least as far as Davis was concerned, apparently saying, “You should never say bad things about the dead, only good . . .
 Joan Crawford is dead.
 Good.”